 Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

-Cracker vs. Cookie dough — In-Depth Nutrition Comparison
+Crackers vs. Cookie dough — In-Depth Nutrition Comparison

 Compare

-Differences between Cracker and Cookie dough
+Differences between crackers and cookie dough

-• Cracker's daily need coverage for Vitamin B2 is 24% higher.
+• Crackers' daily need coverage for vitamin B2 is 24% higher.

-• The amount of Sodium in Cookie dough is lower.
+• The amount of sodium in cookie dough is lower.

 The food types used in this comparison are Crackers, standard snack-type, regular and Cookies, oatmeal, refrigerated dough.